amidaware/trmm-docs/docs/management_cmds.md

 # Management Commands

-To run any of the management commands first login to your server as the user used to install TRMM (eg `tactical`) and activate the python virtual env:
+To run any of the management commands first login to your server as the user used to install TRMM (eg `su - tactical`) and activate the python virtual env:

 ???+ note "Activate python virtual env"